frankkopp/msfs_model_matching/README.md

 - Extract this to a folder (I use the vPilot files folder in my Documents folder)

 ## Configuration
-There are currently three configuration files required.
+There are currently four configuration files required.
-(these might be consolidated to 2 in the future)
+(these might be consolidated to less in the future)

 ### defaultTypes.txt

-This maps the sims base container the livery has to point to and their respective default livery.
+This maps the sims base container each livery has to reference to and their respective default livery.
-As the sim will never have all real life plane models this is a way to still show other planes in nice default livery if there is no livery available.
+As the sim will never have all real life plane models this is a way to still show other planes with a default livery if there is otherwise no matching livery available.
+It is possible to configure several default liveries and vPilot will choose randomly.
 ````
 Asobo_A320_NEO;     Airbus A320 Neo Asobo
 Asobo_B747_8i;      Boeing 747-8i Asobo